neville-nazerane/netcore.simple-doc-website/README.md

-# netcore.simple-doc-website
+# netcore.simple documentation website

-Documentation code for netcore.simple libraries
+This is the source code for http://netcoresimple.nevillenazerane.com